 Working with partners

-In 2010 the West Sussex Environment & Climate Change Board was formed.
+In 2010 the West Sussex Environment and Climate Change Board was formed.
 Consisting of local and national organisations, its aim is to recognise and address climate change in West Sussex.
 Visit the board's website to see the latest news, forthcoming events, resources and ways to get involved.

 In 2012 we signed a commitment as part of Climate Local, designed to support and inspire council action on climate change.